Kiasma is one of the most particular places in Helsinki. It is situated in the heart of the city and it is one of the most notable landmarks.

 At the end of the 60s, the modern art movement ended, new approaches to art flourished and the contemporary art movement started to take shape.
 In order to progress, the new movement needed to take place in flexible places where people from different disciplines could meet and exchange experiences.
 During the last few decades, museums in different parts of the world dedicated to contemporary art are projected and built to serve this need.
 One of the most interesting examples of these projects is Kiasma Contemporary Art Museum in Helsinki, designed by American architect Steven Holl.

 The name Kiasma comes from Greek.
 It means a crossing or intersection of two tracts.
 The reason why Steven Holl chose the name Kiasma is because he intended to complete the missing part of the city texture with the new museum building.
 The area where the museum is situated had been a subject of many urban design projects.
 The most interesting project proposed in this area was Alvar Aalto’s proposal.
 The aim of Aalto’s project was to create a connection between the Töölö area and the city center by building new public facilities.
 In the end, Aalto was only able to build a part of his project, that is Finlandia Hall.
-Steven Holl, by building Kiasma, contributes to Aalto's project.
+In appreciation of Aalto’s plan, Steven Holl might have wanted to create a connection between public buildings situated in the city center to render it more significant and convenient.
+If we consider the role of Kiasma from this point of view, it’s obvious that the building has a very important location.
 On the east side resides the main train station built by Eliel Saarinen.
 On the west side the Parliament House and on the north side Finlandia Hall, and since 2011 the concert hall Musikkitalo are situated.

 A museum is not anymore a place to visit, but it is considered as a place where the public meets with art, where artists interact with other artists or the public, a place where the productions continue, and a place where people live.